-The History of Edmonton Disc Golf
+The History of the Edmonton Disc Golf Association

 The 9 hole Rundle Park Disc Golf Course was installed in 1980 by a Minnesota company called “Saucer Golf”.
 The “Saucer cones” demanded precision putting as you had to hit the 18” cone dead in the middle to get your disc to deflect down into the basket to make your putt.
 As far as anyone knows, Rundle saw casual play only for the first 17 or so years of its existence.
 Thankfully the history of disc golf in Edmonton and Alberta becomes a little less murky starting in 1998.